sebawita/KinveyChat/Tutorial/tutorial-01-intro.md

 In order to get a glimpse of the data or test out the cloud functions, you could use an application like [Postman](https://www.getpostman.com/).
 Here is a [getting started guide for Postman](https://learning.getpostman.com/getting-started/).

+## The Structure of the tutorial

+This tutorial is structured in a slightly different way to how you would actually go about building a chatbot.
+Usually you would add all the required features each time you add a new conversation step.

+However, in order to make things simpler and easier to understand, the tutorial is divided in a number of chapters where each introduces a new concept and expands on the existing chatbot project.

+## Type Type Type

+It is important that you **type each piece of code yourself** and **don't copy & paste solutions** unless you are really stuck.

+Typing will help you get used to the process, syntax and the structure of the project.
+While copy and paste is good to see how something works, before you forget it all.
+So, if you want to really learn: type, type, type it all.

+Even as you progress through the tutorial and feel like you have already completed a similar task and that you can just copy & paste and tweak what needs changing, even (or especially) then try to go through the process and build each piece of the chatbot.

 ## Login/Registration

 First you need to [log in to Kinvey Chat Portal](https://portal.nativechat.com/login) and if you don't have an account yet, then you can [register one here](https://portal.nativechat.com/register).